Depersonalization-Derealization Disorder Treatment Facility for Teens Near Dallas, Texas

 Dialectical Behavior Therapy (DBT)

-DBT for derealization and depersonalization symptoms teaches teens how to regulate intense emotions, manage stress, and stay grounded when reality feels distorted.
+Dialectical Behavior Therapy (DBT) for derealization and depersonalization symptoms teaches teens how to regulate intense emotions, manage stress, and stay grounded when reality feels distorted.
 This therapy uses practical skills like mindfulness, distress tolerance, and emotional regulation to reduce dissociative symptoms.
-By practicing these tools consistently, teens can better manage the overwhelming feeling of detachment that often accompanies DPDR.
+By practicing these skills consistently, teens can better manage the overwhelming feeling of detachment that often accompanies DPDR.

-CBT for depersonalization and derealization helps teens identify and change unhelpful thought patterns that contribute to feeling disconnected from themselves or their surroundings.
+Cognitive-Behavioral Therapy (CBT) for DPDR helps your teenager identify and change unhelpful thought patterns that contribute to feeling disconnected from themselves or their surroundings.
 This structured approach teaches coping skills to interrupt cycles of fear and detachment.
-Through practice, teens learn to challenge distorted beliefs, which lessens the intensity and frequency of derealization and depersonalization episodes over time.
+Through practice, your teen learns to challenge distorted beliefs, which lessens the intensity and frequency of derealization and depersonalization episodes over time.

 Individual Therapy

 Individual therapy facilitates a private space to explore symptoms, emotions, and triggers related to DPDR.
-Working one-on-one with a trained therapist, your teen can process difficult experiences and learn grounding techniques for DPDR.
-This focused attention often helps reduce feelings of isolation while building a personal coping toolbox for managing dissociation symptoms more effectively.
+Working one on one with a trained therapist, your teen can process difficult experiences and learn grounding techniques for DPDR.
+This focused attention often reduces feelings of isolation while helping your teen build a personal coping toolbox for managing dissociation symptoms more effectively.

 Family Therapy